 Tank Man

 Tank Man was a documentary photographed famously by Jeff Widener on June 5, 1989.
-This was a picture taken in Tank Manthe Tiananmen Square in Beijing, China, and it had been regarded as one of the most popular photos of the 20th century, which symbolizes the fight for democracy and freedom in which Chinese protesters fought against the military and were massively killed.
+This was a picture taken in the Tiananmen Square in Beijing, China, and it had been regarded as one of the most popular photos of the 20th century, which symbolizes the fight for democracy and freedom in which Chinese protesters fought against the military and were massively killed.

 The photograph is a depiction of a lone man, who is armed with two shopping bags, and defiantly standing in the way of the arrangement of tanks.
 The image events occurred the day after the Tiananmen Square Massacre, where the military personnel opened fire against the protesters gathered in Beijing.
 The lone figure standing in the way where the arrangement of the tanks were seen as a representation of the anonymous Everyman, which shows the impact an unknown man can have in spite of the Mao Zedong’s regime that treated people as a mere number out of the millions.